tudorticau/Synology-Backup-LLD-Monitor/README.md

 4. Create Macros for monitoring period, NAS IP and community name (in template they are created, you must only modify them)
 5. Important: You must set NAS IP as Syslogserver IP (or where are the logs), because Zabbix will look on the host for logs, not on the NAS
 6. Don't name your backup tasks using ", ' or any Zabbix restricted parameter for the item keys
+7. Trigger will be activated when in log zabbix will find `Failed to run backup task` or `Backup task was cancelled`